Zilog Z80: Programming model and register set

 The programming model and register set of the Z80 are fairly conventional, ultimately based on the register structure of the Datapoint 2200.
 The Z80 was designed as an extension of the Intel 8080, created by the same engineers, which in turn was an extension of the 8008.
 The 8008 was basically a PMOS implementation of the TTL-based CPU of the Datapoint 2200.

 The 2200 design allowed 8-bit registers H and L (High and Low) to be paired into a 16-bit address register HL.
 In the 8080, this pairing was added to the BC and DE pairs as well, while HL was generalized to allow use as a 16-bit accumulator, not just an address register.
-The 8080 also introduced the important 8-bit immediate data mode for accumulator operations, and immediate 16-bit data for HL, BC and DE loads.
+The 8080 also introduced immediate 16-bit data for BC, DE, HL, and SP loads.
 Furthermore, direct 16-bit copying between HL and memory was now possible, using a direct address.

 The Z80 orthogonalized this further by making all 16-bit register pairs, including IX and IY, more general purpose, as well as allowing 16-bit copying directly to and from memory for all of these pairs.
 The 16-bit IX and IY registers in the Z80 are primarily intended as base address-registers, where a particular instruction supplies a constant offset that is added to the previous values, but they are also usable as 16-bit accumulators, among other things.
 A limitation is that all operand references involving IX or IY require an extra instruction prefix byte, adding at least four clock cycles over the timing of an instruction using HL instead; this sometimes makes using IX or IY less efficient than a method using only the 8080-model registers.
 The Z80 also introduced a new signed overflow flag and complemented the fairly simple 16-bit arithmetics of the 8080 with dedicated instructions for signed 16-bit arithmetics.